All About CatsAll About CatsAll About Cats

 History

-The Oriental Longhair was developed in the late 1970s by breeders who crossed the Oriental Short-hair with the Balinese.
+In 1972, the CFA accepted the Oriental Shorthair for registration, and granted them a full Championship status in 1977.
+In late 1970s, The Oriental Longhair was developed by breeders who crossed the Oriental Short-hair with the Balinese.
 The breed achieved official recognition in 1985 when TICA accepted them for Championship status, and they were accepted for registration by the CFA in February, 1988.
-In 1996 in the CFA, the Oriental Shorthair and Oriental Longhair breeds were combined into one breed division simply called Oriental.
+In 1996, the Oriental Shorthair and Oriental Longhair breeds were combined into one breed division simply called Oriental by CFA.

 Appearance

 Oriental is similar to Siamese but differs in the sense that it comes in a variety of colors.
-Unlike the Siamese that comes in only four colors and one pattern, the Oriental is available in over 300 color and pattern combinations.
-Solid ebony is the most common color.
+Siamese generally comes in only four colors and one pattern.
+On the other hand, the Oriental is available in over 300 color and pattern combinations.
+Out of them, solid ebony is the color which is most commonly found.
+It has a long, whippy tail.
+Oriental is very sleek in appearance.
+This elegant cat looks graceful with its tall, slender legs.
+Oriental has a pointed head and large flaring ears.
+It looks graceful with the almond shaped eyes.
+Although having slim body; these cats have astonishing weight and muscle tone which is neither frail nor fragile.

 Personality

-Orientals are natural entertainers full of enthusiasm and energy.
+Orientals are natural entertainers, full of enthusiasm and energy.
 They demand full attention.
 They are very sensitive and easily hurt, if ignored.
 They usually bond with one person and become extremely devoted and dependent upon their chosen human.
+Just like a good companion, Orientals eagerly greet you at the door.
+If you're late, they will scold you and tell you how worried they were, in their own way.